rolancon/key-value/README.md

 So far we've only seen examples of the term type for terms:

+    some-term

 which is a special case of the string type (see below).

-For atomic values, however, K-V also support types which are quite similar to JSON types.
-They are:
+Values of key in K-V can have several other different types, which are quite similar to JSON types.
+For atomic values the supported types are:
 - the **boolean** type
 - the **number** type
 - the **Minicode character** type.